 - This jam can last up to 6 months in the fridge

-You can use a funnel for a quick and easy job of filling the bottles with jam.
+You can use a funnel to fill the bottles with jam

 A very sweet afternoon tea time